mnot/I-D/web-proxy-desc/draft.md

 * Proxies should always respect the wishes of the end user and Web site, and
 * Proxies should never reduce or compromise the security of connections, and improve it where possible, and
-* The proxy should be able to reliably communicate with the end user regarding its policies and problems that are encountered.
+* Proxies should be able to reliably communicate with their end users regarding their policies and problems that are encountered.

 Furthermore, it is designed to be useful in the following cases: